 - The reason you are requesting an appointment

-- At least 3 days/times you are available during the next 5 business days between 8 a.m. – 4 p.m.
-Monday – Friday for an appointment.
+- At least 3 days/times you are available between 8 a.m. – 4 p.m.
+Monday – Friday for an appointment

-- Whether you prefer a Zoom or phone appointment
+- Whether you prefer a Zoom or phone appointment, or first available

 We will respond to you within 24 university business hours at either your UCSD email address or from a blocked phone number, so please pick up the call.
 The more information you can provide us initially, the faster we will be able to schedule your appointment.
 Thank you.